 Dr. Usui quieted his intellect and said, “No, if that light is for me, I accept the enlightenment.”

-Finally the bubbles, the light and the Sanskrit letters disappeared.
+Finally, the bubbles, the light, and the Sanskrit letters disappeared.
 Dr. Usui felt rested and full of life and energy.
 He jumped to his feet.
 He wanted to hurry back and tell the monk his exciting news.
 In his rush, he stubbed his toe on a rock.
 He reached down to comfort the pain and to stop the bleeding.
-He found that the pain and the bleeding quit very rapidly and realized that something was different about the energy in his hands; they had become very hot.
+He found that the pain and the bleeding stopped very rapidly and realized that something was different about the energy in his hands; they had become very hot.

 After healing his toe, Dr. Usui continued his pilgrimage down the mountain.
 Soon he began to feel hungry, so he stopped at a home that served travelers and ordered cold rice and cold tea.
 In a few minutes, a Japanese girl with a bandage wrapped around her jaw brought Dr. Usui his meal.
 She told Dr. Usui that her tooth had been aching for days.
 Encouraged by his own phenomenal pain relief Dr. Usui asked, “May I give you a healing?”
 She accepted his offer gladly.
 He put his hands around her jaw and within moments the pain and swelling started going down.
 She was very happy and went to tell her father.